iiCry/bo2slang/README.md

 # Install
 Easily done,
 1. `git clone https://github.com/iiCry/bo2slang` or just download as zip
-2. Extract or move the `bo2lang.bat` file to your BO2 directory
+2. Extract or move the `bo2lang.bat` file to your BO2 directory, **make sure it's in the root of it...**
 3. Open it up and do as instructed

 That is literally it..